samanthaafraser/filipkilibarda.github.io/_posts/2020-04-02-gdbrevgdb.md

   - gdb catchpoint
 - take smaller pics of the github issue to reduce cognitive overhead
 - change "hitting" to "pressing"
+- add section about gdbinit commands that give you inf history